sebastianselander/hell/README.md

 # Hell

-A shell (again..) written in Haskell.
+A shell (again...) written in Haskell.

 Thanks to the superior language it's the better version of [kjell](https://github.com/sebastianselander/kjell).

 # Implemented